In this article we discuss regulations from Cal/OSHA aimed at protecting California Workers from Wildfire smoke.

 The Division of Occupational Safety and Health in California (better known as Cal/OSHA) exists to help protect workers from health and safety hazards on the job in almost every workplace in California.

-On August 27th, 2019 Cal/OSHA convened an advisory committee to further discuss the rule.
+On August 27, 2019 Cal/OSHA convened an advisory committee to further discuss the rule.
 The Occupational Safety and Health Standards Board, a seven-member body appointed by the Governor, is the standards-setting agency within the Cal/OSHA program.
 The Standards Board’s objective is to adopt reasonable and enforceable standards at least as effective as federal standards.
 The Standards Board also has the responsibility to grant or deny applications for variances from adopted standards and respond to petitions for new or revised standards.
-Comments on the rule were accepted by Cal/OSHA until September 30th, 2019.

-Emergency Regulation Section 5141.1: Protection from Wildfire Smoke is effective through January 28, 2020 with two possible 90-day extensions.
+A year later, on August 20, 2020 Cal/OSHA reminded employers that Section 5141.1: Protection from Wildfire Smoke is still effective.
 It applies to workplaces where the current Air Quality Index (AQI) for airborne PM2.5 is 151 or greater (deemed an unhealthy level) and where the employer should reasonably anticipate that employees may be exposed to wildfire smoke.
 Reference section 5141.1 for details on the scope and application of this regulation.

-Under the new Emergency Regulation, employers must take the following steps to protect workers who may be exposed to wildfire smoke:
+Under the new regulation, employers must take the following steps to protect workers who may be exposed to wildfire smoke:

 - Identify harmful exposure to airborne particulate matter from wildfire smoke at the start of each shift and periodically thereafter by checking the AQI for PM2.5 in regions where workers are located.